Albrecht von Wallenstein

 Albrecht Wenzel Eusebius von Wallenstein, Duke of Friedland (24 September 1583 – 25 February 1634), also von Waldstein (Albrecht Václav Eusebius z Valdštejna), was a Bohemian (Note: "In Wallenstein were embodied the fateful forces of his time.
 He belonged to the men of the Renaissance and the world of the Baroque, but also he stood above these categories as an exceptional individual.
 He went beyond Czech or German nationality, beyond Catholic or Protestant denominations. [...]
-He was a Bohemian and a prince of the German Empire.") military leader and statesman who fought on the Catholic side during the Thirty Years' War (1618–1648).
+He was a Bohemian and a prince of the German Empire.") military leader, statesman and a major figure of the Thirty Years' War, fighting on the Catholic side as supreme commander of the armies of Holy Roman Emperor Ferdinand II.
 His successful martial career made him one of the richest and most influential men in the Holy Roman Empire by the time of his death.
-Wallenstein became the supreme commander of the armies of Holy Roman Emperor Ferdinand II and was a major figure of the Thirty Years' War.
-Albrecht von Wallenstein is considered one of the most important military leaders produced by the early modern period.
+He is considered one of the most important military leaders produced by the early modern period.

-Wallenstein was born in the Kingdom of Bohemia into a poor Czech Protestant noble family, affiliated with the Utraquist Hussites, a group of notable anti-German sentiment in some of its circles, and following the teachings of the early reformer Jan Hus.
+Wallenstein was born in the Kingdom of Bohemia into a poor Czech Protestant noble family, affiliated with the Utraquist Hussites.
 He acquired a multilingual university education across Europe and converted to Catholicism in 1606.
 A marriage in 1609 to the wealthy widow of a Bohemian landowner gave him access to considerable estates and wealth after her death at an early age in 1614.
 Three years later, Wallenstein embarked on a career as a mercenary by raising forces for the Holy Roman Emperor in the Uskok War against the Republic of Venice.